Basis pursuit by inconsistent alternating projections: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have proposed \BPMAP, a novel algorithm for solving the Basis Pursuit problem.
+In this paper, we have proposed \BPMAP, an algorithm for solving the Basis Pursuit problem \eqref{BP}.
 The method combines a projection-based outer loop with inner iterations via the Method of Alternating Projections (MAP), applied to a sequence of expanding $\ell_1$-balls.
-We showed that the radii converge linearly to the optimal $\ell_1$-norm and that all cluster points of the generated sequence are solutions to the problem.
+We proved that the radii $r_k$ converge linearly to the optimal value $\bar r$, that all cluster points of $(x^k)_{k\in\NN}$ and $(z^k)_{k\in\NN}$ are solutions of~\eqref{BP}, and that when \eqref{BP} has a unique solution $x^\ast$, both sequences converge linearly to $x^\ast$ with rate $\rho = 1 - \omega/\sqrt{n}$, where $\omega$ is the Hoffman constant of a natural error bound between $\Bbar$ and $\Mcal$.
 Practical variants \BPMAPhoc, incorporating a heuristic optimality check, and \BPMAPbin, using binary updates, further improved performance.
 While convergence is guaranteed in the case of a unique solution, the general case remains open.
 Benchmark experiments on both synthetic and real-world instances confirmed the competitiveness of \BPMAP, against state-of-the-art open-source solvers.
-The numerical evidence, along with properties of Fejér monotonicity and error bounds, supports overall convergence to nonisolated solutions, but a full proof is left for future work.
+The numerical evidence, together with the Fejér monotonicity properties of MAP and the automatic error bound between $\Bbar$ and $\Mcal$, supports convergence in the non-unique case, but a complete proof is left for future work.